top of page

 BA, University of Groningen, Arts, Culture and Media, 2020

-Anna Ajtony is a Hungarian emerging museum professional and a final-year Master of Museum Studies candidate at the University of Toronto.
+Anna Ajtony is a Hungarian emerging museum professional and has completed her Master of Museum Studies at the University of Toronto.
 Her main research interests lie in public programming, questions of access, and museums’ adaptability in the 21st century.

 http://www.linkedin.com/in/anna-ajtony